Julipears/Python-projects/README.md

-# The projects in this repository were written in collaboration with Harry Wang
+# The projects in this repository were written in collaboration with Harry Wang (a classmate)